Crystal City, Virginia: Economy

-Crystal City currently has over 22,000 residents, while around 60,000 come to work there every weekday.
+Crystal City currently has over 29,000 residents.

-Crystal City is home to the headquarters of the U.S. Marshals Service and several Department of Defense offices.
+Crystal City is home to several Department of Defense offices.
 It has offices of the General Services Administration and satellite offices for the Pentagon, many of which were built or occupied during the Pentagon Renovation Program.
 Pentagon offices in Crystal City include the headquarters of the Warrior Transition Command and the Special Inspector General for Afghanistan Reconstruction.

 US Airways once maintained its headquarters in the Crystal Park Four building in Crystal City.
 After US Airways merged with America West Airlines in 2005, the combined company closed the Virginia headquarters and moved the management to Tempe, Arizona, in Greater Phoenix.

 Several companies, associations, and organizations are headquartered in Crystal City, including Boeing, Bloomberg Industry Group, the American Diabetes Association, PBS, the American Public Power Association, and the Consumer Technology Association, and others.

 Amazon HQ2

-In November 2018, Amazon.com announced that Crystal City would be the location of one of two campuses for its Amazon HQ2.
-The other campus will be located in Long Island City in Queens, New York City.
-Both campuses are expected to employ approximately 25,000 workers.
+In November 2018, Amazon.com announced that Arlington would be the location of one of two campuses for its Amazon HQ2.
+In 2019, Amazon decided to focus on its Arlington location.
 In Amazon's announcement with Northern Virginia bidders, it announced that its HQ2 neighborhood location would be jointly marketed as "National Landing", which encompasses Crystal City and part of Pentagon City and Potomac Yard.

-In February 2019, Amazon decided to cancel its plans for the Queens location for HQ2 and instead focus exclusively on the Crystal City location, and construction for it is ongoing.
+As of January 2026, Amazon employs approximately 8,500 workers in its HQ2 location.